Skip to content

 Phosphate Markets8 May 202615 min

-How to Source Syrian Phosphate from GEGMR: The Export Process Explained
+How to Source Syrian Phosphate: The Export Process Explained

-A step-by-step guide to establishing a trading relationship with GEGMR (General Establishment for Geological & Mineral Resources) — Syria's state mining authority — and navigating the phosphate rock export process in 2026.
+A step-by-step guide to establishing a trading relationship with Syria's state geological authority and phosphate operating company — navigating the phosphate rock export process in 2026.
 Who to contact, what documents to prepare, how long each stage takes, and the role of authorized intermediaries.

 HA